abpframework/abp/docs/en/tutorials/modular-crm/part-04.md

 Select the `ModuleCrm.Ordering` package on the left side, `ModularCrm.Web` package on the middle area as shown in the preceding figure and click the *OK* button.

-> Since the Ordering module is not layered, we didn't install its packages to...
+> Since the Ordering module is not layered, we didn't install its packages to the layers of our main application.
+We are installing it only to the `ModularCrm.Web` since that is the final executable application of our solution and that is enough.
+If you build your modules as non-layered and you don't have much code in the main application's .NET solution, you can also consider to create a non-layered main application that composes these modules.

+In this part of the tutorial, we've created an empty module and added packages.
+In that way, you can create modules or applications with custom structure.
+In the next part, we will add functionality to the Ordering module.